Chart Color Schemes

 Mannum has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-AreaSearch has identified nine infrastructure projects likely to impact the area.
-Key projects include Mannum Waters Residential Marina in Mannum, South Australia; Regional North-South Freight Route Upgrade; Summerfield Battery; and Tanunda Recreation Park Redevelopment.
-Below is a list detailing those expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact the region.
+Notable ones are Mannum Waters Residential Marina in Mannum, South Australia; Regional North-South Freight Route Upgrade; Summerfield Battery; and Tanunda Recreation Park Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.